-Dogs don’t poop in the same place in which they eat or sleep, so if you only give him enough space to turn around or stretch his legs out, you’ll stop him from pooping.
+Dogs don’t poop in the same place in which they eat so if you only give him enough space to turn around or stretch his legs out, you’ll stop him from pooping.

 If the crate gives him too much space to defecate, he might take advantage of that.
 Once he has been inside the crate too long, the excretion could soon turn into entertainment.

 Being in a confined space like a crate makes their anxiety worse and can lead to nervous behavior, like crying and panting.